 Battery status indicates that the battery is discharging and Battery level lists the battery charge (as a percentage of fully charged).
-The battery percentage can also be viewed next to the battery icon in the quick access panel.
-Swipe down with two fingers from the status bar to open the quick access panel.

 Monitor Battery Usage

 The Battery screen lists which applications consume the most battery power.
 Also use it to turn off applications that were downloaded if they are consuming too much power.